The Chapel is open for public worship. Some Services are live-streamed (access here.)

 CHAPEL OPENING TIMES

-At present only the rear of the nave is open for visits or private prayer.
+At present only the rear of the nave is open for visits and private prayer during the week.

 Listen to our